Neurocomputing

 Get in touch

-Neurocomputing refers to the use of living neuronal networks to explore principles of information processing, learning, and adaptation inspired by the brain.
-In vitro neurocomputing involves defining recording and stimulation paradigms to perform computational tasks.
+Neurocomputing uses living neuronal networks to explore principles of biological information processing, learning, and adaptation.
+In vitro neurocomputing experiments involve defined recording and stimulation paradigms to perform computational tasks.
 In these studies, biological neuronal networks can be entrained, perturbed, and monitored to study core mechanisms of plasticity, memory formation, pattern recognition, and signal integration, bridging neuroscience with bioinspired computing and neuromorphic technologies.

-Pioneering the future of computing with brain cells
+Pioneering the future of computing with neuronal models

-At the intersection of biology and technology, researchers are investigating how in-vitro brain models, such as neural organoids, can form complex, functional circuits that resemble the human brain.
-By using the MaxOne Chip to precisely record and stimulate activity within these networks, new frontiers in biohybrid computing are emerging.
-One example is the concept of a Brain Processing Unit (BPU)—a living system capable of learning, adapting, and processing information in ways inspired by the human brain.
+At the intersection of biology and technology, researchers are investigating how in vitro brain models, such as neural organoids, can form complex, functional circuits that resemble the human brain.
+By using the MaxOne HD-MEA Chip to precisely record and stimulate activity within these networks, new frontiers in biohybrid computing are emerging.
+One example is the concept of a Brain Processing Unit (BPU), a living system capable of learning, adapting, and processing information in ways inspired by the human brain.

 HD-MEAs